zaps166/QMPlay2/README.md

 ## Building package RPM, DEB or any other

-Use CMake.
 You can look at [Arch Linux PKGBUILD](https://aur.archlinux.org/cgit/aur.git/tree/PKGBUILD?h=qmplay2).

 ## Other information